What does Daisy mean?

 Daisy is a very prominent first name for women (#295 out of 4276, Top 7%) and also a very prominent surname for both adults and children (#34114 out of 150436, Top 23%).
 (2000 U.S. Census)

-Daisey, Daisie, Madge, Maisie (#658 a year ago), Maisy, Margaret (#169), Marge, Margo, Margy, Peggy, Rita and Rosa (#608) are the prominent varying forms of Daisy (#180 a year ago) ranked in the Top 1000.
-Variants like Marjey are seldom used.
-Adoption of these girl names was at its peak during 1930-1939 (usage of 0.4327%) and has become significantly less since (usage 0.1835%, down 57.6%), with forms such as Marge, Margo, Peggy, Rita and Rosa becoming somewhat outmoded.
-Daisy (#180) and Maisie (#658) are two of the more fashionable names for newborns in this list, with Daisy having a resurgence in usage.
+Daisey, Daisie, Madge, Maisie (#658 2 years ago), Maisy, Margaret (#169), Marge, Margo, Margy, Peggy, Rita and Rosa (#608) are the prominent varying forms of Daisy (#180 2 years ago) ranked in the Top 1000.
+Other variants, like Marjey, are seldom used.
+Adoption of these relations of Daisy was more pronounced among parents during 1930-1939 (usage of 0.4327%) and is somewhat lower today (usage 0.1835%, down 57.6%), with forms such as Marge, Margo, Peggy, Rita and Rosa becoming somewhat outmoded.
+Margaret has historically been preferred by parents, although Maisie seems to be getting popular too.
 Below is a graphed comparison of the usage of the girl name Daisy and related names.
 (2014 Birth Statistics)